10 Healthy Tailgating Foods & Snacks to Enjoy Today

 5. Bake for 30 minutes then shake the pan enough for the chickpeas to flip.
 Return back to the oven for another 20 to 30 minutes, or until chickpeas are crunchy.

-6. Allow to cool for at least an hour then enjoy.
+6. Remove from oven and sprinkle with Parmesan cheese.
+Allow to cool for at least an hour then enjoy.

 Swapping out avocado with edamame, this edamole recipe is rich in protein and flavor.